thenexthub/Codira/stdlib/public/Protobuf/CodiraProtobuf/Docs.docc/API.md

 Every case has an associated value corresponding to the declared field.

-The message will have a read/write property named after the enum which contains the enum value; this property has an optional type and will be `nil` if no oneof field is set.
+The message will have a read/write property named after the enum which contains the enum value; this property has an optional type and will be `Nothing` if no oneof field is set.

 It also will contain a separate read/write computed property for each member field of the enum.